bazmonk/digigurdy-baz/README.md

 #define BLUE_OLED
 ```

+### Teensy4.1 Support
+Digigurdy-baz has preliminary Teensy4.1 support.
+If you are using a Teensy4.1 unit, also near the top of the code is a `LOOP_DELAY` variable.
+This variable needs to be adjusted for the faster processor.
+I've included some suggestions in the comments for what the delay should be, but (CPU speed / 10) is a good starting point.

+### Compiling/Uploading
 After that, the steps are the same for the original digigurdy code.
 You will need:
   * Teensyduino, the IDE and build environment for the electronics
   * The appropriate `Adafruit_[SSD1306 or SH1106]` library (see the whilte/blue display section above) for your gurdy installed within Teensyduino (`Sketch->Include Library->Manage Libraries...`).
+    * If it isn't already installed or doesn't install with the OLED library as a dependency, you also need the `Adafruit_GFX` general graphics library as well.
     * If you have the SH1106 "blue" OLED, you need the SH1106 libraries here: https://github.com/wonho-maker/Adafruit_SH1106.
 Other versions will not work.
-  * The main `digigurdy-baz.ino` file along with `bitmaps.h` in a directory/folder named `digigurdy-baz`.
+  * The main `digigurdy-baz.ino` file along with the header files in a directory/folder named `digigurdy-baz`.
 Teensyduino will offer to make this folder and move the file around if you don't.
 The easiest way to make sure everything is in the right place is to simply clone this repository from github to your computer.
 The repo itself is named the correct way for Teensyduino, and you can easily pull new updates later on if you want.

 With that in place, you should be able to open the `digigurdy-baz.ino` file in Teensyduino, and compile/upload it to your digigurdy.
 Make sure to select the correct port for it and that the other settings look like this after plugging your gurdy to your computer:

 ![teensyduino settings](https://raw.githubusercontent.com/wiki/bazmonk/digigurdy-baz/teensyduino.png)

+NOTE: Make sure in particular that the Teensy version is correct and that "USB Type" is "Serial + MIDI".

-It should automatically restart and be ready-to-go!
+After uploading, it should automatically restart and be ready-to-go!

 ### Clear EEPROM for first-time installations